 New technologies – Phosphorus-binding clay trials

-The Regional Estuaries Initiative is investigating the effectiveness of a newly developed clay at two sites, Punrak Drain, a tributary of the lower Serpentine River and the Lower Vasse River.
+We are investigating the effectiveness of a newly developed clay.
+From 2016 to 2020 we trialed the clay at three sites, Punrak Drain, the lower Serpentine River and the Lower Vasse River.

 The Serpentine River, which flows into the Peel-Harvey Estuary and the Lower Vasse River that meanders through the town-centre of Busselton and flows into the Vasse-Wonnerup Estuary, carry high levels of nutrients.